Cannabis in Portugal: Brazil

 Cannabis was introduced to Brazil by the Portuguese colonists in the early 1800s.
 Their intent may have been to cultivate hemp fiber, but the enslaved Africans the Portuguese displaced from the west coast of Africa were familiar with cannabis and used it psychoactively, leading the Municipal Council of Rio de Janeiro in 1830 to prohibit bringing cannabis into the city, and punishing its use by any slave.

-Decriminalization
+Decriminalisation

-Possession of cannabis in Portugal is decriminalized in amounts for personal use, considered to be up to 25 grams of plant material or 5 grams of hashish.
-In 2001 Portugal decriminalized all illegal drugs, meaning that possession of personal amounts (a 10-day supply) is not subject to any penalties for a first-time offense.
+Possession of cannabis in Portugal is decriminalised in amounts for personal use, considered to be up to 25 g of plant material or 5 g of hashish.
+In 2001 Portugal decriminalised all illegal drugs, meaning that possession of personal amounts (a 10-day supply) is not subject to any penalties for a first-time offense.
 Subsequent offenses may be subject to civil penalties or mandated treatment.

 Legalisation

-The political parties Left Bloc and LIVRE both support the legalisation of cannabis in Portugal.
+The political parties Liberal Initiative, Left Bloc and LIVRE support the legalisation of cannabis in Portugal.

 Medical use

 In July 2018, legislation was signed into law to allow for the medical use of cannabis in Portugal and its dispensation at pharmacies.
 Personal cultivation for medical use remains against the law.
+As a result, importing of medical cannabis to Portugal has become a promising business opportunity for local entrepreneurs and cannabis companies.